truonghuu/drlnd_continuous_control/Report.md

 #### Experience Replay

 Since DDPG adopts DQN, it also uses a replay buffer, which is a finite-sized memory (we have set the size of the reppay buffer to 100000) to store all the experience tuples (state, action, reward, next_state).
 At every time step, the algorithm randomly samples a mini-batch from the replay buffer to update the value and policy networks.
 In the code, we have set the mini-batch size to 128.
 It is worth recalling that experience replay helps to break the temporal/chronological correlation among state/action pairs in each training episode.
-Withouth experience replay, this correlation could lead to instability (oscillation or divergence of Q-Values) during training as small updates to Q-values may significantly change the policy.
+Without experience replay, this correlation could lead to instability (oscillation or divergence of Q-Values) during training as small updates to Q-values may significantly change the policy.

 #### Exploration